nhoffmann/nhoffmann.github.com/blog/_posts/2012-05-11-i-am-here-where-are-you.markdown

 layout: post
 title: I Am Here Where Are You?
 date: 2012-05-11 01:22:01.000000000 +02:00
+description: A super simple web application to share your current location with others.
+tags:
+  - Sideproject
 ---
 [I am here!
-Where are you?](http://iahway.meteor.com) is a super simple web application to share you current location with others.
+Where are you?](http://iahway.meteor.com) is a super simple web application to share your current location with others.

 Works great on smartphones, tablets, laptops or desktop pcs.
 The only prerequisites is a browser that supports sensing your current location.
 Try it out for yourself: